Agentic Business Process Management: A Research Manifesto: Agentic Business Process Management Systems

 \begin{definition} An \emph{agent} in an APM system is a primary execution entity---an actor that perceives, reasons, and acts autonomously, with its autonomy framed to ensure process-aware behavior aimed at achieving process goals. \end{definition}

-It is important to note that, in referring to an agent's own goals in the above definition, once an agent becomes part of an APM system, its individual behavior and goals (i.e., micro-level work execution) are both framed and aligned.
+\rv{We may call an agent in an APM system an \emph{APM agent}.} It is important to note that\rmv{ in referring to an agent's own goals in the above definition,} once an agent becomes part of an APM system, its individual behavior and goals (i.e., micro-level work execution) are both framed and aligned.
 The former implies that the agent's behavior is directed at both complying with process constraints (the \emph{frame}) and towards achieving the goals of the APM system processes (i.e., the macro level).
 The latter entails that its behavior is harmonized with that of the other agents in the system.
-While being process-aware is an inherent property of an APM system agent, it is a qualitative property in the sense that different agents in an APM system may vary in their degree of process awareness and autonomy, and in the extent to which their behavior helps achieve the system’s collective goals.
+While being process-aware is an inherent property of an APM agent, it is a qualitative property in the sense that different agents in an APM system may vary in their degree of process awareness and autonomy, and in the extent to which their behavior helps achieve the system’s collective goals.

 To realize this notion and equip an agent with the means to promote autonomy and process awareness in an APM system, we identify four essential capabilities the agent must possess: framing, explainability, conversational actionability, and self-modification.
 These capabilities, and the rationale for their inclusion, are further detailed in Section~\ref{sec:capabilities}.